dhgutteridge/Brew-Distance/README.rst

 `Text::Brew <https://metacpan.org/pod/Text::Brew>`_
 implementation as part of a project to relate data from disparate systems.
-I needed something that let me re-weight particular edits depending on the context (e.g. two strings of unequal length that matched up to the point the shorter one ended were considered a probable match if the shorter one came from a legacy system that had limited text fields), and Text::Brew fit the bill.
+I needed something that let me re-weight particular edits depending on the context (e.g., two strings of unequal length that matched up to the point the shorter one ended were considered a probable match if the shorter one came from a legacy system that had limited text fields), and Text::Brew fit the bill.
 I thought it would be nice to have a Python